leadingsystems/lsjs/README.md

 with a different file name in the customization app folder with the effect that both are being used simultaneously.

+Even the main app file, app.js, is customized and prints "customized app.js" works to the console.

 Open the example's index.html and remove the GET parameter `pathToAppCustomization` to see what the module originally did.